What is Instructor-Led Training (ILT)?

 Instructor-led training is any formal training scenario that is led by an instructor or trainer for the purpose of communicating learning concepts (theoretical or practical) to an individual learner or group of learners.

-Traditionally, instructor-led training is held in classroom-style environments with the instructor/trainer leading the session.
-The duration of an ILT session can last anywhere from thirty minute presentations to multi-day courses.
+Traditionally, instructor-led training happens in classroom-style environments with the instructor leading the session.
+These sessions can vary in duration, from thirty-minute presentations to multi-day courses.

 ILT Training Materials

-ILT sessions come in many different forms and styles depending on:
+ILT sessions come in many different forms and styles depending on the:

-• The practicality level of the skills being learned
+• Practicality level of the skills being learned

 Some ILT sessions may consist of one-way communication where the trainer imparts knowledge by delivering a lecture.
 As technology has developed, most educators and trainers also incorporate visual aids such as slides or Powerpoint presentations.